ChronicChannel-test/CIC-test-naei-multigroup-viewer/bubblechart/README.md

 ## License

-Data from NAEI is subject to their terms of use.
+Test Data from NAEI is subject to their terms of use.
 Application code is provided for educational and research purposes.